Pediatric Orthopaedic Fellowship Program

 The Pediatric Orthopaedic Surgery Fellowship is designed to provide subspecialty training in all areas of pediatric orthopaedic surgery with one of the top pediatric orthopaedic teams in the country.
 The 12-month fellowship program combines clinical training and research, preparing surgeons for a career in both private practice and academic settings.
 Training locations include Le Bonheur Children’s Hospital and Campbell Clinic Orthopaedics, with academic appointments at The University of Tennessee Health Science Center.

 Fellows in our Pediatric Orthopaedic Surgery Program will experience world-class training benefits associated with diverse and varied clinical, surgical, hospital, teaching and research opportunities.
-For more information about opportunities in our program, please click here.

 The fellowship offers extensive exposure to both simple and complex pediatric conditions including: